soft-eng-practicum/ForkKnightGame/README.md

 To run the Android Version of the project you will need to have the following:

-An Android Device (Version 2.2 or Higher)
+An Android Device (Version 2.2 or Higher),
-Android APK
+Android APK,
-Windows OS (optional, but this guide is for windows) USB connection to OS
+Windows OS (optional, but this guide is for windows), and USB connection to OS

 A tutorial is as follows: